varigence/docs/varigence/docs/bimlflex/scenarios/source-stored-procedure.md

 ---
+sidebar_position: 7
-title: BimlFlex Stored Procedure Source
+title: Using Stored Procedures as a source
 description: Documentation on how to use BimlFlex stored procedure source to load data
 tags: [BimlFlex, Conceptual]
 ---